R3Conclave/conclave-core-sdk/docs/docs/signing.md

 Using signatures to link binaries into a single upgrade path is the same technique used by Android and iOS to move permissions and stored data from old to new apps.

 Signing is also used to authorise which enclaves can start.
-Intel chips won't start an enclave unless it's signed by a key recognised by a launch approver.
+By default Intel chips won't start an enclave unless it's signed by an Intel key, but this behaviour can be changed and on Azure (see ["Deploying to Azure"](azure.md)) enclaves can be self-signed.
+If you want to use older hardware getting whitelisted by Intel is free and can be done quickly.

-## Who can sign

-On the most common kind of hardware, permission from Intel is required to create a launchable enclave.
-Getting whitelisted is free and can be done quickly.
 It's a similar process to getting an SSL certificate but using different tools.

-On Xeon E CPUs with Intel SPS support in the chipset, and a recent enough kernel driver, the owner can add their own whitelisting authorities via BIOS/UEFI firmware settings.
-This means they can whitelist their own enclaves / enclave vendors.
+On Xeon E CPUs with Intel FLC support in the chipset, and a recent enough kernel driver, the owner can add their own whitelisting authorities via BIOS/UEFI firmware settings.
+This means they can replace the default "must be approved by Intel" launch control logic with their own (which may e.g. only allow their own enclaves, or may allow any self-signed enclave).

-Current Conclave versions aren't able to use this capability at present.
-To run in production (fully secured) mode you need a whitelisted Intel key.
-We plan to implement support for the *flexible launch control* feature in future versions.
-At this time not much shipping hardware supports it however, so for near term uses you should plan on getting a whitelisted Intel key.

 ## How to sign your enclaves